Rabbit1010/US-Patent-Web-Crawler/README.md

 $ python main.py --mode many --input ./my_URL.txt --output ./output/my_result.csv
 ```

+## Checkpoint
+At run time, the program would create a checkpoint file in `./output/checkpoint.pkl`.
+The program would automatically load the checkpoint and continue from the previously disrupted point.
+If you stop the program manually and want a fresh restart, you have to delete the checkpoint file manually.

+When loading from the checkpoint, it is recommend to check the .csv file and ensure that the information of the last patent is correct and complete.

 ## Simplify command line options
 Command line option can be simplify to one letter.